 St. Louisans don't eat ice cream, they eat frozen custard.
 And no place is more famous for frozen custard than Ted Drewes.
 There are two locations in the city that have been serving up sweet treats for more than 80 years.
 The Chippewa location is located along historic Route 66 and is open much of the year, while the South Grand Boulevard location is open from mid-May through late August.

 Hours: Opens at 11 a.m.

 Cost: Most treats are $2 to $5

 Get a behind-the-scenes look at the world-famous Anheuser-Busch Brewery and see how Budweiser and other AB products are made.
 The brewery offers free daily tours which include free samples of popular brews.

 Nestled in the historic Soulard neighborhood of St. Louis, this brewery is the largest and oldest Anheuser Busch brewery site was selected based on its access to the Mississippi River, the many German immigrants in the 1800s, and the natural cave formations that were used to store beer before artificial refrigeration was available.

 There is a charge for specialty tours such as the one where you can visit the Clydesdales.

 Hours: Most days, 10 a.m. to 4 p.m. (until 5 p.m. in summer)

 Blueberry Hill has been a St. Louis landmark for more than 40 years.
-The popular restaurant and live music venue is open 365 days a year.
+The popular restaurant and live music venue is open 365 days a year and is decorated with pop culture memorabilia.
 It features some of the best-known musicians in St. Louis.
 The legendary Chuck Berry used to play at Blueberry Hill once a month.